kfitzgerald/base-id/README.md

  * `bytesToHex(bytes)` – Convert a byte array to a hex string
  * `decodeHexToNumeric(hex)` – Decodes a hex string to a BigInt number
  * `encodeNumericToHex(dec)` – Encode a number to hex string
  * `getHexFromObject(mixed)` Gets the hex string from the given thing.
-Accepts a hex string, number, bignum, byte array, or MongoDB `ObjectId` instance.
+Accepts a hex string, number, BigInt, byte array, or MongoDB `ObjectId` instance.

 ## Breaking Changes

+### v3.0.0
+ * Removed BigNum dependency (uses JS2020's built-in BigInt)

 ### v2.0.0
  * Removed `binaryToHex`